Apmats/movierama/README.md

 Very conveniently, there's already a project/tutorial that guides us through implementing ALS in python using Spark.
 The project is located here: https://github.com/jadianes/spark-movie-lens/ and apart from the source code, there are also a couple of interesting notebooks that explain the basics of CF, how to build a recommender engine based on Spark's ALS implementation etc. The part about training and discovering the optimal parameters (such as the latent factors/matrix dimensions) for the actual use of the ALS algorithm is particularly interesting.

-Since this is a toy problem, we will simply build upon that project.
+We will simply build upon that project here, since that's a pretty good foundation for our toy project.

 The base project is built upon CherryPy, Flask and as mentioned Spark, written obviously in Python.
 However, it features no persistence at all.
 We want to get closer to being production ready, even for a toy example, so we add a (dockerized) deployment of Postgresql to persist our data and generated recommendations.

 All the work was done in Python 3.7, so make sure to use at least a 3.x version when trying to set this project up.

+## Setup

 Install the requirements by running (perhaps under a virtual env)